 No, they are not.
 Although they used to be, they no longer are.
-Older blogs still state that Morphe products are sold in China, so it’s important to check the date before determining whether the information is accurate.
+Older blogs still state that Morphe products are sold in China, so it’s essential to check the date before determining whether the information is accurate.

 Why is Morphe so cheap?

 Morphe has quite a few factors that help them produce cheaper makeup.
-First, they manufacture some products in China to cut down on labor costs.
+First, they manufacture some products in China to cut labor costs.
 Then, they include ingredients, such as talc, that other companies have omitted.
 This helps them cut costs as well.

 Is Morphe Worth It?